Emirates Retrofitting 191 A380s & 777s With New Interiors

 Emirates has plans to retrofit a total of 191 aircraft with new interiors.
 This includes a total of 110 Airbus A380s and a total of 81 Boeing 777s.
 As Emirates views it, this will allow the airline to keep flying these planes well into the mid-2030s (which is roughly when Emirates plans to retire its A380s).

 Emirates’ fleet currently consists of around 250 jets, so that means that over 75% of the Dubai-based carrier’s fleet will be getting new interiors, which is quite impressive.
-Emirates started this retrofit project on the Airbus A380 in 2023, and is now starting this project on the Boeing 777 as of July 2024.
+Emirates started this retrofit project on the Airbus A380 in 2023, and has now started this project on the Boeing 777 as of the middle of 2024.

 When all is said and done, Emirates will have installed 1,894 refreshed first class seats, 11,182 upgraded business class seats, 8,104 next generation premium economy seats, and 21,814 economy seats.
 In addition to that, carpets and stairs will be upgraded, and cabin interior panels will be refreshed with new tones and design motifs, including the ghaf trees that are native to the UAE.